 Your real estate education will continue for the rest of your career.
 You’ll have to take post-licensing classes to meet ongoing licensing requirements.
 You can also earn special designations that help define your niche in the market.
 Most agents find the value of continuing education to be well worth the cost.

+To be a real estate agent you need to be educated and confident about your industry.
+That’s why we recommend doing the appropriate real estate licensing courses for your state.
 Real Estate Express has helped more than 200,000 real estate professionals master their careers—from licensing to continuing education and onward.
 Start your real estate pre-licensing courses today.
 You’ll also find helpful information on the costs of starting a career in real estate in our free guide: Start-Up and First Year Costs for Real Estate Agents